ErpNetDocs/tech/concepts/parties-concepts.md

 > Customer (Contract), Supplier (Contract) and Dealership (Contract) are actually called simply Customer, Supplier and Dealer in @@name.

 > [!Note]
 > The diagram shows, that one Party object can participate in relationships with many Customer Contract objects.
-In fact however, the current implementation of @@name allows many Customer Contracts per party, but only one for each Enterprise Company.
+In fact, however, the current implementation of @@name allows many Customer Contracts per party, but only one for each Enterprise Company.
 This means, that one party can have only a single Customer Contract with any given Enterprise Company.

 To clarify the above diagrams, lets provide an example.
 Suppose we have: